 Treatment depends on the type of sun allergy you have.
 For mild cases, simply avoiding the sun for a few days may be enough to resolve the signs and symptoms.

 Creams containing corticosteroids are available over-the-counter and in stronger prescription forms.
 For a severe allergic skin reaction, your doctor may prescribe a short course of corticosteroid pills, such as prednisone.

 The malaria medication hydroxychloroquine (Plaquenil) may ease the symptoms of some types of sun allergies.

 If you have a severe sun allergy, your doctor might suggest gradually getting your skin used to sunlight each spring.
 In phototherapy, a special lamp is used to shine ultraviolet light on areas of your body that are often exposed to the sun.
 It's generally done a few times a week over several weeks.

 These steps may help relieve sun allergy symptoms:

 - Avoid sun exposure.
-Most sun allergy symptoms improve quickly, within hours to a day or two, when the affected areas are no longer exposed to sunlight.
+Most sun allergy symptoms improve in less than a day or two if you keep the affected skin out of the sun.

 - Apply skin moisturizers.
 Moisturizing skin lotions can help relieve irritation caused by dry, scaly skin.